GuevaraDev/Farmbot/README.md

 # Farmbot
-Farmbot crated from scratch in python, arduino and c++
+Farmbot crated from scratch in python, arduino and flsk for frotend GUI.